STScI-MIRI/whippot/README.md

 The best way to extend WHIPPOT is to subclass the `whippot_tools.ComputePositions` class and override its methods and attributes.
 Examples can be seen in the files referenced above.

+### New aperture masks ###

+For many observing modes, it is helpful to visualize features of the field of view like the occulting spots of coronagraphs.
+If your observing mode does not have a mask defined, you can define one yourself in the two files `aperture_mask_functions.py` and `list_of_masks.py`.
+Each mask is created as a matplotlib Patch object that can be added to a matplotlib axis.
+Because of the way matplotlib works, a single instance of a Patch object cannot be added among multiple axes, meaning that multiple copies of each mask must be made for each of the subplots in the default WHIPPOT output plot.
+Read below to see how this is handles.

+#### `aperture_mask_functions.py` ####

+This module contains functions that all return a matplotlib Patch object.
+Each function corresponds to a different aperture or class of apertures, e.g. the MIRI four-quadrant phase mask coronagraphs.

+#### `list_of_masks.py` ####

+This function contains a dictionary called `list_of_masks`.
+Each entry is indexed by an APERNAME keyword, and the value stored at that entry is a function that generates the mask for that aperture.
+It is important that this be a function, because it must be called to create a new mask instance for every plot you want to make.
+This is handled by a wrapper called `mask_maker()`, which takes as arguments a generator function and an instance of the aperture and returns a new function that creates a matplotlib Patch instance when called with no arguments.

 ## FAQs for creating your APT program ##